 The 4th of July fireworks and celebration in downtown Atlanta, at Centennial Olympic Park, is now known as “Look Up Atlanta.”
-It will be held on July 3rd in 2022, and it is now a ticketed event.
+It will be held on July 1st, 2023 and it is now a ticketed event.

 The Fourth of July celebration at Centennial Olympic Park in downtown Atlanta is said to be the biggest fireworks show in the Southeast.
 The celebration has always been FREE in the past.

 The fireworks and 4th of July celebration, now known as Look Up Atlanta, will cost $10 per person, general admission, this year.

 That ticket gives you access to Centennial Park and viewing areas on the lawn, as well as access to food trucks where you can purchase food and beverages.

 There is also a VIP ticket — it costs $50 for adults, and $20 for children up to age 12.

 This premium experience gives you access to the VIP Village, front-row viewing for fireworks, and FREE parking.
 Within the VIP Village, the food trucks are said to have been “curated” for a better experience.
 There is also the promise of a giveaway item, which we predict will be some sort of glo-stick item.